 16 Review your record and have the information explained or interpreted as necessary.

-17 Get confidential treatment to your medical information.
-Your written permission will be obtained before any information about your medical care is accessed by anyone not directly concerned with your care, including a family member or representative sent from your behalf.
+17 Keep your medical/personal information confidential, your written permission will be obtained before any information about your medical care is accessed by anyone not directly concerned with your care, including a family member or representative sent from your behalf.

 18 Be advised on how to submit complaints, comments, and/or suggestions regarding the quality of care or services received.

-20 Request for complimentary medicine as available in the hospital.
+20 Request for integrative medicine as available in the hospital.